-How to Use the Existential Dictionary: This dictionary was created to help readers become more familiar with the basic terms of existential psychology and philosophy, particularly as these terms are understood by existential-humanistic psychology.
-It is important to note that many of these terms may be defined differently by different writers within existential theory and, in particularly, may reflect a different understanding of these terms than is held within other theories.
-In this sense, it reflects a postmodern linguistic position which recognizes and respects differences in definitions.
-Readers may also find assistance from Postmodern Dictionary.
+How to Use the Existential Dictionary: This dictionary is intended to help readers become familiar with the terminology of existential psychology and philosophy, particularly as these terms are understood by existential-humanistic psychology.
+It is important to note that many of these terms may be defined differently by different writers within existential theory.
+Additionally, some terms are understood differently in the context of other branches of psychology and theoretical orientations.

-Agency: Agency refers to our ability to live as free agents, as opposed to our more determined or controlled aspects.
-Being a free agent means that we are living freely and responsibly in the context of our destiny or limitations.
+Agency: Agency refers to one’s ability to live as a free agent, as opposed to the more determined or controlled aspects of a person.
+Being a free agent means that a person is living freely and responsibly in the context of their destiny or limitations.

 Biological Determinism: See Physiological Determinism.

 Daimonic: Rollo May (1969) defined the daimonic as “any natural function which has the power to take over the whole person.”
-Often, the Daimonic winds up being those aspects of ourselves which we deny or repress; by repressing them, we give them power or strength.
-This concept is similar to Jung’s idea of the shadow, but May felt a different term was necessary and used the daimonic as a broader term which extends beyond Jung’s conception.
-For more information, see the book review of Anger, Madness, and the Daimonic.
+Often, the daimonic is the aspects of oneself that are denied or repressed; by repressing them, they gain more power or influence over the individual.
+This concept is similar to Jung’s idea of the shadow; however, May felt a different term was necessary and used the daimonic as a broader term that extends beyond Jung’s conception.

-Destiny: Rollo May (1981) used the term destiny to refer in a broad sense to that which influences us that we are unable to control.
-Destiny is a mixture of our thrownness and the impact of existential givens, and other aspects of human finitude.
-Existentially, destiny should be understood in the context of freedom and our ability (and responsibility) to live in relation to our destiny.
-Destiny does not deny freedom, but acknowledges that we are not absolutely free.
+Destiny: Rollo May (1981) used the term destiny to refer, in a broad sense, to that which influences individuals that they are unable to control.
+Destiny is a mixture of our thrownness, the impact of existential givens, and other aspects of human finitude.
+Existentially, destiny should be understood in the context of freedom and one’s ability (and responsibility) to live in relation to destiny.
+Destiny does not deny freedom, but acknowledges that people are not absolutely free.

 Determinism: This refers to the belief that people’s lives and decisions are determined by factors beyond their control.
 The two most common approaches to determinism in psychology are Physiological Determinism and Psychological Determinism.
 Determinism generally assumes that humans are not free and do not have a free will.
 This can be contrasted with the idea of destiny, which recognizes human limitation in relation to freedom.

 Dionysian: This term emerges from Nietzsche’s writing beginning in The Birth of Tragedy.
-The meaning is difficult to grasp or succinctly define.
+The meaning is difficult to succinctly define.
 Essentially, it refers to the more creative, artistic, and intuitive powers or realms of existence.
-It often is viewed as being more of the emotions and irrational.
-But in existential theory, it is an important unifying force and concept which must be integrated into one’s being.
+It often is viewed as being more of the emotions and irrational; however, in existential theory, it is an important unifying force and concept which must be integrated into one’s being.

-Eigenwelt: One of three German, along with Umwelt and Mitwelt, terms often used together in existential theory to represent different aspects of our existential reality.
-Eigenwelt refers to our relationship with our self or our own-world.
+Eigenwelt: One of three German terms, along with Umwelt and Mitwelt, often used together in existential theory to represent different aspects of our existential reality.
+Eigenwelt refers to one’s relationship with oneself or one’s own-world.

 Existential Givens: See givens.

-Givens (or Existential Givens): Givens are existential realities or basic truths about existence.
+Givens (or Existential Givens): The givens are existential realities or basic truths about existence.
 For example, death is an existential given in that all people die.
-The idea of a given doesn’t necessitate a specific ultimate truth in regard to the meaning of the given, rather that it exists.
+The idea of a given does not necessitate a specific ultimate truth in regard to the meaning of the given, rather that it exists.
 In other words, the reality that everyone will die does not necessitate a particular values statement on the meaning of death or metaphysical questions related to death.
-Yalom (1980)identified the four main existential givens as 1) Death, 2) Isolation (or relationship, the given that we are social creatures), 3) Freedom, and 4) Meaninglessness.
+Yalom (1980) is best known for his organization of four existential givens: 1) Death, 2) Isolation, 3) Freedom, and 4) Meaninglessness.
 However, while Yalom is the scholar most associated with the givens, he was not the first to write about them.
 Additionally, there are problems that have emerged from Yalom’s conceptualization of the givens.
 For Yalom, the givens necessarily and universally were experienced as a challenge or difficulty.
 However, this adds a values perspective with the given that is not universally shared.
 It is more culturally appropriate to recognize the givens as a universal reality that relates to one’s psychological functioning.

 Mitwelt: One of three German terms, along with Umwelt and Eigenwelt, often used together in existential theory to represent different aspects of our existential reality.
 Mitwelt refers to the world of fellow people or relational context.

-Myth: Existential theory defines myths are meaning systems or basic orientations to how meaning is organized.
-May states that myths are not false, but cannot be proven to be true.
+Myth: Existential-humanistic psychology understands myths are meaning systems or basic orientations to how meaning is organized.
+May (1991) states that myths are not false, but cannot be proven to be true.
 Everyone organizes their lives through myth systems such as religion, political positions, and psychotherapy orientations.
-Referring to these as myths is not to stating that any of these are untrue, but rather that they reflect beliefs systems which can not be proven to be true.
-(See also An Existential Perspective on Myth; and May’s (1991) The Cry for Myth.
+Referring to these as myths is not to stating that any of these are untrue, but rather that they reflect beliefs systems that can not be proven to be true.
+See also An Existential Perspective on Myth and May’s (1991) The Cry for Myth.

-Objectivity: This refers to a view or perspective which describes things as they are.
-It assumes that bias has been contained, bracketed, or eliminated.
+Objectivity: This refers to a view or perspective that describes things as they are.
+It assumes that bias can be and has been contained, bracketed, or eliminated.
 In general, existential theory tends to be skeptical of objective truth.
-Stated differently, existential theory tends to believe most things which are believed to be objective are influenced by one’s subjectivity, even if this is not recognized.
+Stated differently, existential theory tends to believe most things believed to be objective are influenced by one’s subjectivity, even if this is not recognized.
 See also reification.

 Physiological Determinism: Physiological determinism purports that human behavior is determined by our biological and physiological make-up, including our genetics.
 See also Determinism and Psychological Determinism.

-Psychological Determinism: Psychological determinism is a position which assumes that we are primarily determined by our past experiences.
+Psychological Determinism: Psychological determinism is a position that assumes we are primarily determined by our past experiences.
 Most psychological deterministic positions also allow that some aspects of ourselves are physiologically determined.
-See also Determinism.

 Reification: Reification is the process by which something is turned into something that is believed to be real.
 For example, a theory is reified when it is believed to be objective truth.
 Similarly, when an subjective position is goes through a transition through which it is believed to be objective, or objective truth, it is reified.